 Take the evening Loop Downtown Shuttle between Blue Dome and Tulsa Arts districts and stop for nourishment and spirits at Arnie’s Bar, James E McNellie’s Public House or Enso Bar.
-Pizza enthusiasts can fill up with Neapolitan-style pies at STG Pizzeria & Gelateria, while local business supporters can nosh on seasonal farm-to-table meals at Tallgrass Prairie Table or Juniper Restaurant & Martini Lounge.
+Pizza enthusiasts can fill up with Neapolitan-style pies at STG Pizzeria & Gelateria, while local business supporters can nosh on seasonal farm-to-table meals at Juniper Restaurant & Martini Lounge.
 El Guapo’s Mexican Cantina specializes in Mexican food and margaritas, while JINYA Ramen Bar concocts hearty bowls of broth & noodles.

 Brunch and seasonal festivals also abound in Blue Dome.
 Visitors can start their mornings off right with an order of sriracha honey chicken and waffles at the Dilly Diner, order or scarf down a plate of migas from Bramble Breakfast & Bar.
 Explore the district’s bars and restaurants with punch card in hand during the annual Mardi Gras Parade, or tune in to Oklahoma’s Historic Route 66 Audio Tour any time of year.
-In the spring, you can celebrate the arts and discover new favorite bands at the Blue Dome Arts Festival, or wait for the summer to cheer bikers on during the intense, three-day Tulsa Tough Ride & Race.
+Visit in the summer to cheer bikers on during the intense, three-day Tulsa Tough Ride & Race.
 No matter the season, guests are sure to stumble across lively city streets within the Blue Dome Entertainment District.

 Located near Swan Lake in Tulsa, the Cherry Street District contains a cluster of modern businesses housed within classic architectural structures and historic landscapes.
 In the Cherry Street District, good eats and delicious drinks remain the highlight, although throughout the year, the local German-American society also hosts its annual German-American Day and Christkindlmarkt.